-First-year students may choose to take one of four Learning and Living seminars offered this Fall semester and described below.
+First-year students may choose to take one of three Learning and Living seminars offered this Fall semester and described below.
 More details about each seminar can be found on Wesmaps, Wesleyan's on-line course catalog.

 Professor Peter Gottschalk

 Examining contemporary films and performances by Americans, Britons, Egyptians, Indians, Pakistanis, and Afghans offers the opportunity to challenge the simplistic binaries of"West versus Islam" upon which popular representations often rely.
 Themes that will be explored include Muslim emigration, European imperialism and colonialism, religion and secularism in the formation of national identity, terrorism and state violence, representation of gender differences, and the problem of multiple identities.
 Performances will include a one-woman play, Hip Hop, sufi "qawwali" music.
 Films will include "The Kingdom of God," "Battle for Algiers," "Of Gods and Men," "Baby Doll Night," "The Beauty Shop of Kabul," "Restrepo," "Khuda ke Liye," "My Name is Khan," "Babel," "AmericanEast," and "Brick Lane," plus episodes of "Battlestar Galactica."